 While caffeine may give you a sense of wakefulness and energy, it's toxic to your dog.

-Keep these items away from him:
+Keep these items away from them:

 - Coffee or coffee grounds